 John Doerr's investment approach

-John Doerr is most well-known for his success in the technology sector.
+John Doerr is best known for his success in the technology sector.
 He has backed some of the biggest technology companies and the top entrepreneurs in recent history.

-One of the keys to investing for Doerr is to look for what he calls "waves of innovation" -- major technological shifts leading to exponential growth.
-Three prior waves of innovation, according to Doerr, were:
+One of the keys to investing for Doerr is to look for what he calls "tech tsunamis" or "waves of innovation" -- major technological shifts leading to exponential growth.
+In a 2023 statement to the U.S. Senate, Doerr said that these happen approximately every 13 years.
+He identified four:

-True to that philosophy, Doerr has invested in major companies instrumental to each of those waves, including Compaq, Google, and Amazon.
-He also helped launch the iFund in 2008, an investment pool to fund Apple (AAPL -0.35%) entrepreneurs.
+True to his philosophy, Doerr has invested in major companies instrumental to each of those waves, including Compaq, Alphabet, and Amazon.
+He also helped launch the iFund in 2008, an investment pool to fund Apple (AAPL 0.5%) entrepreneurs.

-Doerr believes that artificial intelligence (AI) technology is the fourth wave of innovation.
-He has invested in and serves on the board of ASAPP, which provides generative AI products for company contact centers.
+In part because of his belief that AI technology is the fourth wave of innovation, Doerr has invested in and serves on the board of ASAPP.
+It provides generative AI products for company contact centers.

-Kleiner Perkins receives about 3,000 proposals per year from entrepreneurs, so Doerr and the firm are selective about where they invest.
+Kleiner Perkins receives about 3,000 proposals annually from entrepreneurs, so Doerr and the firm are selective about where they invest.
 Still, the majority of their investments do not pay off.
 Doerr has said the average Kleiner Perkins investment is successful about 45% of the time.
-But because the firm gets in early, its successful investments tend to be highly profitable.
+However, because the firm gets in early, its successful investments tend to be highly profitable.

 Phone with DoorDash app open sitting next to meal of fries and sandwich.